 There is no prime or unique farmland or farmland of statewide or local importance in the proposed DVTA boundary (Natural Resources Conservation Service, 2017).
 The south-central portion of the Dixie Valley was an irrigated agriculture settlement area prior to the Navy's ownership of the land.
 During the 1980s, the Navy purchased these irrigators' lands and acquired the associated water rights.
 The Navy maintains the water rights on 29 wells in this area.
 The water is used by wildlife and to maintain wildlife habitat.
-Livestock on the BLM grazing allotments also use the water from some of the wells.
+Livestock on the BLM- and Bureau of Reclamation-administered grazing allotments also use the water from some of the wells.

 There are 13 faults or fault zones in the DVTA region of influence: Sand Springs Range fault, Western Fairview Peak fault, unnamed faults northern Monte Cristo Mountains, Fairview fault zone, Eastern Carson Sink fault zone, Dixie Valley fault zone, Eastern Dixie Valley fault zone, unnamed fault in eastern Dixie Valley, Middlegate fault zone, West Gate fault, Gold King fault, Louderback Mountains fault, and Western Sand Springs Range fault.
 The Sand Springs Range fault, Western Fairview Peak fault, unnamed faults northern Monte Cristo Mountains, and Fairview fault zone are also within the B-17 region of influence.
 The Eastern Carson Sink fault zone is also within the B-20 region of influence.
-All of these faults and fault zones appear to show, at least to some extent, spatial correlation with geothermal favorability and mineral enrichment (see Figure 3.1-6 and Section 3.3.5, Geothermal Potential).
-For additional information on the faults described below, see Supporting Studies, Faults and Fault Zones In and Near the Region of Influence (available at http://frtcmodernization.com).
+All of these faults and fault zones appear to show, at least to some extent, spatial correlation with geothermal favorability and mineral enrichment (refer to Section 3.3.2.2, Mineral and Energy Resource Potential Per Range).
+For additional information on the faults described below, see Supporting Study: Faults and Fault Zones In the Withdrawal Area (available at https://frtcmodernization.com).